matter-labs/zksync-web-era-docs/docs/dev/glossary/glossary.md

 ### zero-knowledge proof (zk proof)

-A zero-knowledge proof is a cryptographic method that allows you prove the truth of a statement without sharing the statement's contents or revealing how you discovered the truth.
+A zero-knowledge proof is a cryptographic method that allows you to prove the truth of a statement without sharing the statement's contents or revealing how you discovered the truth.